SlyPex/Reinforcment_Learning_Network_Agent/README.md

 - `Deny` which corresponds to `Anomaly`

 ### Reward Function
-Simply, if the agent allows/denies
+Simply, if the agent allows/denies a normal/anomaly traffic respectively it get rewarded +1 otherwise it gets 0.

 ## Usage
 First clone this project either by: